usarscotus/legal-directory/frcp/rule_4.md

 &nbsp;&nbsp;(3) Validity of Service; Amending Proof.
 Failure to prove service does not affect the validity of service.
 The court may permit proof of service to be amended.

-(m) Time Limit for Service.
+&nbsp;&nbsp;&nbsp;&nbsp;(m) Time Limit for Service.
 If a defendant is not served within 90 days after the complaint is filed, the court—on motion or on its own after notice to the plaintiff—must dismiss the action without prejudice against that defendant or order that service be made within a specified time.
 But if the plaintiff shows good cause for the failure, the court must extend the time for service for an appropriate period.
 This subdivision (m) does not apply to service in a foreign country under Rule 4(f) , 4(h)(2) , or 4(j)(1) , or to service of a notice under Rule 71.1(d)(3)(A).

 (n) Asserting Jurisdiction over Property or Assets.